 President – Georgia Yost Perdue

-I am a Nurse Practitioner and has a doctorate in nursing and work full-time in the medical field.
+I am a Nurse Practitioner and have a doctorate in nursing working full-time in the medical field.
 I live in Salisbury, am widowed, and have a son, daughter-in- law and two grandchildren.

 1st Vice President – Diane Spalding